Back to Blog

 A laptop screen displays 'Quick Setup' and application icons, with its keyboard on a wooden table.

-Activating the Keystroke Display
+Setting Up the Keystroke Display

 Customizing Your Keystroke Overlay